What is Helium? (He)

 Air, a mix of approximately 20% oxygen and 80% nitrogen, was initially used as diving gas however, nitrogen is generally a heavy gas and poses a number of risks to divers; a major risk being the ‘bends’.
 Helium is much safer to use as it is less soluble in the blood and reduces breathing resistance, deep-sea divers therefore use helium to dilute their oxygen.

-When diving on a mix including helium, it is essential that you know the levels of gas in your tank, we recommend using the ATA Pro trimix analyser.
+When diving on a mix including helium, it is essential that you know the levels of gas in your tank, we recommend using the ATA Pro trimix analyser (now obsolete).
 This enables you to get oxygen, helium and balance gas readings, all in one box.

 ATA Pro Trimix analyser